-Good Food Boost.
+Find out more about the Auckland Good Food Boost.

-Weekly mentoring in February and March will give you tips and inspiration on how to develop a tasty product that looks good, sells well and endures the test of time.
+- Four mentoring sessions from experts in food and business development.
+This will give the winners tips and inspiration on how to develop a tasty product that looks good, sells well and endures the test of time.

 “The Good Food Boost programme helped us a lot as a new business.
 It forced us to face up to decisions early on and really think about our direction.
 The mentors were really easy to talk to and have ongoing relationships with.”